-CAMA requires every company that is not a small company (which can only have one director) to have a minimum of two directors at all times but does not state a maximum number of directors.
-However, it does provide that the number of directors shall be determined in writing by the subscribers of the company's memorandum of association, or a majority of them with the power of the shareholders at a general meeting to increase or reduce the board.
+CAMA requires every company that is not a small company (which can be incorporated with only one director) to have a minimum of two directors at all times but does not state a maximum number of directors.
+However, it does provide that the number of directors should be determined in writing by the subscribers of the company's memorandum of association, or a majority of them with the power of the shareholders at a general meeting to increase or reduce the board.